 - The NJHS is an organization whose purpose is to recognize and encourage academic achievement while developing other characteristics essential to good citizens.
 To be eligible for membership a student must have completed the third quarter of his/her 6th, 7th or 8th grade.
 Candidates must have a cumulative Grade Point Average of 3.5 or above.
 Students who meet this criterion will then be evaluated in the areas of character, leadership, service, and citizenship.
 The selection of each member shall be by the majority votes of the faculty council.
-The faculty council is composed of middle school teachers. - Students who have the required GPA by the end of the first semester of the academic year will receive a letter notifying them of their pre-eligibility. - At the end of the third quarter, students who meet the academic criteria and wish to become members of NJHS will complete an application and an essay which addresses the following points: 1) personal leadership 2) character 3) service 4) citizenship and 5) how the student's membership will benefit the chapter and the school. - Students must return their completed application to be considered for membership to the NJHS Grace School Chapter.
+The faculty council is composed of middle school teachers. - Students who have the required GPA by the end of the first quarter of the academic year will receive a letter notifying them of their pre-eligibility and inviting them to meet with the chapter advisor.
+This notification is not an invitation for membership.
+At the time of the meeting the student and parent will be notified if there is a problem in one or more of the areas of character, leadership, citizenship, and service.
+The student will have 16 weeks (end of third quarter) to improve in the area of weakness.

+- At the end of the third quarter, students who meet the academic criteria and wish to become members of NJHS will complete an application and an essay which addresses the following points: 1) personal leadership 2) character 3) service 4) citizenship and 5) how the student's membership will benefit the chapter and the school. - Students must return their completed application to be considered for membership to the NJHS Grace School Chapter.
 Students who choose not to return their application and essays will not be considered for membership.
 The faculty council will meet to evaluate and discuss the application and essays and will cast their vote.
 The decision of the faculty council will be final.